dolorosus/RaspiBackup/Readme.md

 ```

-Mount the RPi's SD Image in `/mnt/backup.img`:
+Mount the RPi's Image in `/mnt/backup.img`:
 ```
 RaspiBackup.sh mount /path/to/backup.img /mnt/backup.img
 ```

-Unmount the SD Image from default mountdir (`/mnt/backup.img/`):
+Unmount the Image from default mountdir (`/mnt/backup.img/`):
 ```
 RaspiBackup.sh umount /path/to/backup.img
 ```

-show allocation of SD Image:
+show allocation of Image:
 ```
 RaspiBackup.sh showdf /path/to/backup.img
 ```

-increase the size of the SD Image by 1000M:
+increase the size of the Image by 1000M:
 ```
 RaspiBackup.sh resize  /path/to/backup.img
 ```

-increase the size of the SD Image by  a specific amount (here 2000M):
+increase the size of the Image by  a specific amount (here 2000M):
 ```
 RaspiBackup.sh resize -s 2000  /path/to/backup.img
 ```